theliferacer/Quant-Lab/README.md

-# Quant-Lab
+# Quant-Lab 🧪
-Quant-Lab is a dedicated space for implementing and bench-marking core quantitative finance algorithms.
+Quant-Lab is a dedicated space for implementing and benchmarking core quantitative finance algorithms.
 This repository serves as a technical portfolio, showcasing the application of mathematical theory to financial engineering problems.